maabmusa7/BinX_Tech_Summer_Internship/Projects/Cardiac_Patient_Monitoring_System_Project/README.md

 - Dataset is **synthetic** - real-world clinical data is typically noisier, so performance may not directly generalise.
 - `Alcohol_Intake` had substantial missing data, imputed as "unknown" rather than a statistically derived value.
 - No hyperparameter tuning was performed beyond default model settings.
-- Deep learning, clinical diagnoses and unsupervised analysis were beyond the project's scope.
+- Deep learning, clinical diagnoses and production deployment were beyond the project's scope.
 - **Random Forest achieved a perfect 100% test score**, which is very unlikely on genuine clinical data.
 This points to the synthetic  dataset encoding a near-deterministic rule around a small set of features.

 ---